 Although I am based in Asheville, North Carolina, I teach students all over the world thru online fiddle lessons as well as in person locally.
 I created my instructional video lessons precisely to make it easier to teach online.
 Everything you need to hear and see is already professionally filmed, edited, and included in my videos, so no need to record content via streaming internet or waste valuable lesson time fussing with ever changing digital technologies.

-And, as a private student you gain access to these videos at no extra cost.
+And, as private fiddle students you gain access to my instructional fiddle videos at no extra cost.